Walfred-MA/Ctyper/readme.md

 1. genotyping single file.

-ctyper -i $Inputfile -m $Database -o $Outputfile -b background.list -c 1 or ctyper -i $Inputfile -m $Database -o $Outputfile -d $sequencing_coverage -c 1
+ctyper -i $Inputfile -m $Database -o $Outputfile -b background.list -n 1 or ctyper -i $Inputfile -m $Database -o $Outputfile -d $sequencing_coverage -n 1

 2. genotyping a cohort of files.

-ctyper -I $AllInputs -m $Database -o $AllOutputs -b background.list -c $threads or ctyper -I $AllInputs -m $Database -o $AllOutputs -D $All_sequencing_coverages -c $threads
+ctyper -I $AllInputs -m $Database -o $AllOutputs -b background.list -n $threads or ctyper -I $AllInputs -m $Database -o $AllOutputs -D $All_sequencing_coverages -n $threads

 AllInputs is a text where each line is the path of each input file.
 AllOutputs is a text where each line is the output file of the correponding input file (the input file with the same row number).